Approximating fixed size quantum correlations in polynomial time: Overview of results

-Thus, the maximal winning probability with bounded quantum assistance can be approximated within an additive error $\epsilon > 0$ in \textit{quasi-polynomial time}\footnote{Following, e.g. \cite{jee2020quasi, ioannou2007computationalcomplexityquantumseparability, fang2025efficientapproximationregularizedrelative}, and disregarding lower-order contributions from iterative algorithms, we assume that a semidefinite program with $m$ variables and matrix size $k$ has time complexity $\mathcal{O}\lrbracket{m^2k^2}$.} with respect to the cardinality of the answer and question sets.
-In comparison to \cite{jee2020quasi} scaling result
+Thus, the maximal winning probability with bounded quantum assistance can be approximated within an additive error $\epsilon > 0$ in \textit{quasi-polynomial time}\footnote{Following, e.g. \cite{jee2020quasi, ioannou2007computationalcomplexityquantumseparability, fang2025efficientapproximationregularizedrelative}, and disregarding lower-order contributions from iterative algorithms, we assume that a semidefinite program with $m$ variables and matrix size $k$ has time complexity $\mathcal{O}\lrbracket{m^2k^2}$.} with respect to the cardinalities of the answer and question alphabets.
+In comparison to the scaling result of \cite{jee2020quasi},

 we obtain improved bounds w.r.t.\ the quantum dimension $\lrvert{T}$ at the cost of a worse scaling in terms of $\lrvert{Q}$.
 Thus, our first contribution joins a sequence of works improving the upper bound on $w_{Q(T)}(V, \pi)$ for two-player free non-local games in a relevant regime.
 In this work, our primary contribution is the use of symmetry-based arguments to refine and simplify the approximation algorithm w.r.t.\ $\epsilon$.